Home > FAQs > Car Insurance > How Does Postcode Affect Car Insurance

-Your postcode can hugely impact your car insurance premiums.
-Depending on where you live, it could cost you hundreds,
+Postcodes can hugely impact car insurance premiums.
+Depending on where you live, it could cost you hundreds, even thousands of pounds.
+Check out why car insurance for young drivers can differ so much based on your address.

-Most of your driving occurs in or close to your postcode:
+Most of your driving occurs in or close to your postcode

 • More than 60% of journeys are less than five miles from home.